KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** offthegridmorty

-**Description:** The Jedi Bastila is said to be incredibly unique due to her ability to use the Battle Meditation technique, but despite this she doesn't actually have it as a Force power!
-This mod back-ports a power version of the ability from KOTOR 2 into KOTOR 1, making Bastila much more unique and powerful, as she is presented as being ingame.
+**Description:** Morty strikes again with a great mod—KOTOR 2 adds Battle Meditation as an active ability, and that's a fertile field for a back-port into the original game.
+Bastila is the only one who receives this power with this mod, making her much more unique and indeed powerful, as she's made out to be.

 **Category & Tier:** Added Content & Immersion / 3 - Suggested